Misfortunes of the Java Programming Language

 With Strings, this can result in very confusing behavior.
 Literal strings are instantiated at runtime as String objects.
 Many VMs will instantiate equal strings only once (as an optimization) so it will look as if == compares string equality.
 But that is not what’s happening.
 Two separate but equal string literals may be mapped at runtime to the same String object, so a comparison says they are identical.

-The rule is: to see if Strings or other objects are equal, use the equals() method, not the == operator.
+The rule is: to check Strings or other objects for equality, use the equals() method, not the == operator.

 unsigned integer types